snigdhp/SeleniumPraticeJava/README.md

 	- Launch using Firefox driver
 	- Test Google Launch
-	- Test Gmail Login by click link
-	- Automate Gmail id & Password
+	- Click on Sign In
+	- Click on dismiss
-	- After Login then Logout
+	- Login Using Credentials
+	- Click on gmail view
+	- Click on Compose Email
+	- Click on SettingIcon
 TestNg

 	- Test Google using Assertion method